Vishtasp

 attested persons named Vishtasp, it was also applied to Zoroaster's

-and the putative author of a set of prophecies written under his name.
+antiquity, and the putative author of a set of prophecies written

-[n 9] Although the works attributed to Pseudo-Hystaspes draw on real
+under his name. [n 9] Although the works attributed to Pseudo-Hystaspes

 None

-references have survived in the works of others, especially in those
+and references have survived in the works of others, especially

-of two early Christian writers – Justin Martyr (ca. 100 CE) in
+in those of two early Christian writers – Justin Martyr (ca.

-Samaria and the mid-3rd century Lactantius in North Africa – who
+100 CE) in Samaria and the mid-3rd century Lactantius in North Africa

-drew on them by way of confirmation that what themselves held to be
+– who drew on them by way of confirmation that what themselves

-revealed truth had already been uttered.[30]
-Only one of these pseudepigraphic
+held to be revealed truth had already been uttered.[30]
+Only one

 Lactantius